 Rocky Mountain Food Tour

-To end a fantastic trip in Colorado, we arrived at The Mining Exchange Hotel for a Rocky Mountain Food Tour which I was very pleased about.
-We got to celebrate with four signature cocktails including a Pear Ginger Mule that was delicious and learn how to make them as well as enjoy four savoury appetizers.
-We were also able to visit a charming little speakeasy on a private tour whilst it was closed to the public.
+To end a fantastic trip in Colorado, we arrived at The Mining Exchange Hotel.
+Here we did the Rocky Mountain Food Tour which I was very pleased about.
+We got to celebrate with four signature cocktails including a Pear Ginger Mule that was delicious.
+I learned how to make them as well as enjoy four savoury appetizers.
+We were also able to visit a charming little speakeasy.
+It was a private tour while it was closed to the public.

-Thanks to Colorado Tourism Office, I was so well looked after and able to see so much due to the amazing itinerary they had crafted.
+Thanks to Colorado Tourism Office, I was so well looked after.
+I was also able to see so much due to the amazing itinerary they had crafted.
 If you’re a fan of breathtaking scenery and unforgettable experience, Colorado offers all this and more.
-Switching between the energy of the urban cities to the spectacular mountainous and wildlife-rich areas was such a gift, and a trip I definitely won’t be forgetting any time soon.
+Switching between the energy of the urban cities to the spectacular mountainous and wildlife-rich areas was such a gift.
+It was a trip I definitely won’t be forgetting any time soon.